Photo by Ben Gibbs, courtesy of The Broad

 Ticketing and Admission

-As part of The Broad’s special exhibition program, tickets for Cindy Sherman: Imitation of Life will be $12 for adult admission; free admission for visitors 17 and under.
-The Broad’s third-floor galleries will continue to show the Broad collection and remain accessible with free general admission tickets.
+As part of The Broad’s special exhibition program, tickets for Cindy Sherman: Imitation of Life are $12 for adults and free for visitors 17 and under.
+The Broad’s third-floor galleries continue to show the Broad collection and remain accessible with free general admission tickets.
 Cindy Sherman: Imitation of Life tickets include same-day general admission for The Broad’s third-floor galleries.
-Tickets for June 11-30 are now available at https://ticketing.thebroad.org/.
+Tickets are released on the first of each month for the following month.
+Advance tickets are now available at https://ticketing.thebroad.org/.
+A standby line for the special exhibition is also available at the museum every day except Monday, when the museum is closed.
+Cindy Sherman ticket holders are asked to visit the exhibition at their ticketed time before exploring the rest of the museum.Reserve Tickets